strategicdata/pmhc-mds-spec/table/service-contact/modality.rst

   - If 'Face to Face' is selected, a value other than 'Not applicable' must be selected for Service Contact Venue
   - If 'Face to Face' is selected a valid Australian postcode must be entered for Service Contact Postcode.
+The unknown postcode is not valid.

+If Service Contact Modality is not 'Face to Face' the postcode must be entered as unknown 9999.